 - The severity of the symptoms may be less

-- Symptoms are more fluid, they start and stop
+- Symptoms are more fluid; they start and stop

-- There is a significant link between declining cognition due to Alzheimer’s Disease and worsening depression symptoms4
+- There is a significant link between declining cognition due to Alzheimer’s disease and worsening depression symptoms4

 - People may become more withdrawn and apathetic during the middle phase of Alzheimer’s

-Diagnosing Depression in People With Alzheimer’s Disease
+Diagnosing Depression With Alzheimer’s Disease

 The diagnosis of depression in someone with Alzheimer’s disease can be difficult.
 The patient may not be able to articulate their depressive symptoms.
 An evaluation should be done by a physician.
 If the patient is a senior, a doctor with geriatric expertise is recommended.
 The evaluation will include a full medical examination, a neurological workup, and neurocognitive testing to look at mental acuity.